 In most cases, we are aware of the availability of the property 4-5 weeks prior to the property becoming vacant.
 Depending on the time of year and market conditions this period of time is usually more than adequate to locate the most suitable tenant.
 However some properties may be unique or above average in price and may therefore require exposure and promotion beyond this time.

-Yes.
 A bond, also known as a security deposit, is payable by the tenant prior to commencement of the tenancy.
-The amount of the bond is usually equal to one months’ rental, however where the rent for the property exceeds $350 per week and/or the property is the owners’ principal residence, a higher amount can and will be requested with your consent.
-A detailed condition report is prepared just prior to the commencement of the tenancy as part of this process, together with video and/or digital images to ensure that all aspects of the condition of your property are recorded, for the protection of you and your tenants.
+The amount of the bond is usually equal to one months’ rental, however where the rent for the property exceeds an amount determined by the Residential Tenancies Act, a higher amount can and will be requested with your consent.
+A detailed condition report is prepared just prior to the commencement of the tenancy as part of this process, together with video and/or digital images to ensure that all aspects of the condition of your property are documented at the commencement of the lease.

-Yes, with the exception of a tenant who is legally blind and has a trained guide dog.
-A standard REIV lease agreement states that a tenant must not keep any animal, bird or other pet on the premises without the written consent of the landlord or the agent.
-The Residential Tenancies Act is silent on the issue of pets in rental properties.
+At present, a standard REIV lease agreement states that a tenant must not keep any animal, bird or other pet on the premises without the written consent of the landlord or the agent, with the exception of a tenant who is legally blind and has a trained guide dog.
+The Residential Tenancies Act is currently silent on the issue of pets in rental properties.

-Whilst many landlords have a strict “no pets” policy for their rental properties, statistics show that Australians are a nation of pet-lovers, with approximately 63% of households owning a pet.
-There are some advantages in making your investment property pet friendly, including the likelihood of longer tenancy periods, a wider pool of tenants from which to choose and possibly even higher rent in some cases.
+Statistics show that Australians are a nation of pet-lovers, with approximately 63% of households owning a pet.
+There are advantages in making your investment property pet friendly, including the likelihood of longer tenancy periods, a wider pool of tenants from which to choose and possibly even higher rent in some cases.